 Pro-tip: If you do decide to go the route of having a testing document, you could include a spot for feedback on that.
 If you’re not going the route of a testing document, you could consider using a QR code to allow pilot users to quickly submit feedback over email.

 Adjust Your Rollout Plan Accordingly

-Address any challenges that arise in the pilot or from pilot participant feedback to ensure a smooth launch.
+Address any challenges that arise in the pilot project planning or from pilot participant feedback to ensure a smooth launch.
 Do you need to make changes to a program based on an unexpected outcome?
 Are the training resources you’ve lined up adequate?
 Are there any big gotchas?